Factors influencing moving costs from Charleston to Philadelphiatoggle

 When is the cheapest time to move from Charleston to Philadelphia?

-Because most people are moving from Charleston to Philadelphia in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Charleston to Philadelphia in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.